Resistance during the Holocaust: Portugal

-Portuguese diplomat Aristides de Sousa Mendes issued 30,000 visas to Jews and other persecuted minorities, though it cost him his career in 1941, when Portuguese dictator Salazar forced him out of his job.
+Portuguese diplomat Aristides de Sousa Mendes issued thousands of visas to Jews and other persecuted minorities, though it cost him his career in 1940, when Portuguese dictator Salazar forced him out of his job.
 He died in poverty in 1954.

 Brazil

 Brazilian diplomat Luiz Martins de Souza Dantas illegally issued Brazilian diplomatic visas to hundreds of Jews in France during the Vichy Government, saving them from certain death.

 Netherlands

 Jan Zwartendijk was the Dutch honorary consul in Kaunas, Lithuania, in 1940.
 Helping thousands of mainly Polish Jews, he issued visas to Curaçao.
 In their passports, Zwartendijk stamped the text that no visa was required to enter the Dutch island.
 He deliberately left out the text that permission from the local governor was needed to obtain entry.
-This way, it seemed that the holder of the visa could travel to Curacao without restrictions.
+This way, it seemed that the holder of the visa could travel to Curaçao without restrictions.
 This enabled Chiune Sugihara, the Japanese consul in Kaunas (see below) to issue a transit visum for Japan, since the visa holder had a destination outside Japan.
-Zwartendijk received no honors during his life, but was posthumously awarded the Righteous Among the Nations honor in 1997.
+Zwartendijk received no honors during his life but was posthumously awarded the Righteous Among the Nations honor in 1997.